KrishnanAnil/research/README.md

 ## Configuration and Database

-Open and run the scripts.sql file from the repo to create the database.
+Download and install mysql database.
+Can be done using XAMPP here : https://www.apachefriends.org/index.html Open and run the scripts.sql file from the repo to create the database.

 Read and edit `config/app.php` and setup the `'Datasources'` and any other